Oh God no! Here we go again…

 The newest situation to get botched is the one with David Pastrnak.
 A young talent that is capable of goal scoring in high numbers.
 This whole situation with the contract dispute could have been avoided.
 Don Sweeney should have came to Pastrnak about extending his contract last year.
 That is what he did with Marchand.
 Marchand was extended before the season event started.
 Nobody had to worry about the little rat because Sweeney did the right thing with him.
 He has simply waited too long with Pastrnak.
 He no longer has a lot of viable options left since Pastrnak has all the leverage, and wants a high dollar deal.
 The Bruins may not be capable of dishing out high dollar money as of now due to cap problems.

-The way I see it the Bruins essentially have 4 options.
-Option number 1 is to pay Pastrnak what he is asking.
+The way I see it the Bruins essentially have four options.
+Option one is to pay Pastrnak what he is asking.
 This could be dangerous, landing the team in further cap troubles both this year and down the road.
-This kind of albatross around the Bruins neck is what caused the downfall of Pater Chiarelli and I would suspect Sweeney is not trying to end up in that situation
+This kind of albatross around the Bruins neck is what caused the downfall of Pater Chiarelli and I would suspect Sweeney is not trying to end up in that situation.

 The fourth and final option is one I hope the Bruins do not do.
 This final option is one in which the Bruins trade away Pastrnak now and get what they can for him.
 This is negative because not only would the Bruins be losing yet another great goal scorer, but they will also be getting less than he is worth because other teams will know the Bruins are in a bind.
 When the Bruins hands get tied, other teams are able to swoop in and get Pastrnack for a great price.